-Recognizing the larger need for such skills and space, the division of Campus Life and Inclusive Excellence has formed a new program area, focused on Inclusion and Equity Education.
-With on- and off-campus partners, we are developing a range of opportunities for the DU community to improve and apply dialogue skills.
-Please visit our community resources as we finalize our 2016-17 calendar, we invite you to stay tuned for details on regular dialogue events, workshops, courses and online resources.
+Recognizing the need for such skills and space, the division of Campus Life and Inclusive Excellence has formed a new program area, focused on Inclusion and Equity Education.
+With on- and off-campus partners, we are developing a range of opportunities for the DU community to improve and apply dialogue skills, including:

 We appreciate the passions and attentions so many are giving to the important issues of our day, and the desire to engage them on our campus.
-We look forward to the challenging, but ultimately more constructive work of DU dialoguing.
+We look forward to the challenging, but ultimately more constructive work of DialogUing.

-- Our Undergraduate Success programs and staff are in the Driscoll Underground (ground floor north, beyond the Info Desk).
+- Our Undergraduate Success programs and staff are in the Driscoll Underground (ground floor, beyond the Info Desk).

-- Our new Graduate Student Success Suite, new Native American Community Partnerships and Programs Director, and other staff are in the 2nd floor Campus Life suite of Driscoll Center North.
+- Our new Graduate Student Success Suite, new Native American Community Partnerships and Programs Director, Inclusion and Equity Education, and other staff are in the top floor Campus Life suite.

-Phone numbers, emails, and web presence remain the same.
-Stay tuned for additional announcements about space, org structure, staff and program offerings!
+Phone numbers, emails, and web details remain the same.
+Stay tuned for additional announcements about space, org structure (PDF), staff and program offerings!

 CME IS HIRING!